1958 NBA Finals

 The 1958 NBA World Championship Series was the championship series for the 1957–58 National Basketball Association (NBA) season, and the culmination of the season's playoffs.
 It pitted the Western Division champion St. Louis Hawks against the Eastern Division champion Boston Celtics.
 The Hawks won the series in six games to win the franchise's first and only NBA title.
-This was the last Finals until 1967 that wasn't won by the Celtics, and the last until 1971 that was won by the Western Conference.
+This was the last Finals until 1967 that was not won by the Celtics, and the last until 1971 that was won by the Western Division or Conference.

 Recap

-After being defeated by the Celtics in Game 7 of the 1957 NBA Finals, St. Louis survived a sometimes difficult 1957-58 NBA season en route to winning the Western Division crown with a 41-31 record.
-The Celtics, meanwhile, had dominated the Eastern Division with a 49-23 record.
+After being defeated by the Celtics in Game 7 of the 1957 NBA Finals, St. Louis survived a sometimes difficult 1957-58 NBA season en route to winning the Western Division crown with a 41–31 record.
+The Celtics, meanwhile, had dominated the Eastern Division with a 49–23 record.
+This was the third meeting between teams from Boston and St. Louis for a major professional sports championship.

-The Hawks upset the Celtics (with a healthy Russell) in Game 1 at the Boston Garden, 104-102.
-Boston struck back with a wipeout in Game 2, 136-112.
-In St. Louis, the Hawks prevailed 111-108 in Game 3 when Russell severely sprained his ankle.
+The Hawks upset the Celtics (with a healthy Russell) in Game 1 at the Boston Garden, 104–102.
+Boston struck back with a wipeout in Game 2, 136–112.
+In St. Louis, the Hawks prevailed 111–108 in Game 3 when Russell severely sprained his ankle.
 Without Russell, the Celtics evened the series with a 109-98 surprise victory in Game 4.
-St. Louis forced a 102-100 win in Game 5 in Boston to take the series lead.
+St. Louis forced a 102–100 win in Game 5 in Boston to take the series lead.